 Anxi is particularly known for Tie Guan Yin, Anxi has been given the title of "China Tea Capital".
 Traditional methods call for medium oxidation and a heavy roast, while modern styles are much more lightly oxidized to produce floral notes and a greener result.

 It wasn't until around 1995 when a shift in the market influenced the processing of the leaves.
 Before then, Anxi oolongs had flat, open leaves.
 Not the rolled method we are familiar with today.

 Free Sample Offer

-If you're familiar with this tea, we invite you to try a free sample.
+If you buy this tea from another vendor, we invite you to try a free sample.
 Simply email a receipt showing an earlier purchase of the "anxi wulong low fire" tea to email@example.com

 Huang Jiang Bin